blog image

 The number nobody calculates

 Trust accounting is one piece of what it takes to serve a property under management.
-One.
-Around it sits a constellation of other costs that most business owners have stopped noticing: inspection software, maintenance tools, communication apps, compliance management, key tracking, digital signing, document storage, reporting dashboards, tenant screening, payment gateways, and increasingly, AI tools bolted on to fill gaps the core system was never designed to close.
+Around it sits a constellation of other costs that have stopped being noticed: inspection software, maintenance tools, communication apps, compliance management, key tracking, digital signing, document storage, reporting dashboards, renter screening, payment gateways, and increasingly, AI tools bolted on to fill gaps the core system was never designed to close.

 Each one is its own subscription.
 Its own login.
 Its own monthly charge.
 Its own workaround that somebody figured out eighteen months ago and never questioned again.

-When I ask a principal to list every app their team uses to get through a single day, the number is rarely fewer than six.
-I have sat with businesses running twelve.
-I have sat with one running sixteen.
+When principals list every app their team uses to get through a single day, the count is rarely fewer than six.
+Some businesses are running twelve.
+Stainton's was running sixteen.

-That is the pattern I encounter everywhere.
+The pattern is consistent across the country.
 The workarounds become invisible.
 The subscriptions become furniture.
 The cost compounds in silence.
-And the principal keeps negotiating the $1.50 while the real number sits at $10, $12, $15, sometimes $17 per property per month.
+And while principals keep negotiating the $1.50, the real number sits at $10, $12, $15, sometimes $17 per property per month.

 In a different market, the margin absorbs the waste.
-Rents are climbing, portfolios are growing, and nobody notices the $15 because the revenue covers it.
+Rents climb, portfolios grow, and nobody notices the $15 because the revenue covers it.

 That market is over.

 Regulated rents in several states mean the revenue lever is constrained.
-Staff costs are not going backwards.
-A property manager earning $99,000 today was earning $75,000 three years ago, and they are worth every cent, but the cost of delivering the service has risen structurally and permanently.
+Staff costs aren't going backwards.
+A Property Manager earning $99,000 today was earning $75,000 three years ago, and they're worth every cent, but the cost of delivering the service has risen structurally and permanently.

 The only lever a principal can genuinely control is the cost of delivering the service.
-But you cannot control what you cannot see.
-And if the cost to serve is scattered across a dozen apps, you will never see it clearly enough to act on it.
+But an agency can't control what it can't see.
+And if the cost to serve is scattered across a dozen apps, it will never come into focus clearly enough to act on.

-That is the $1.50 problem.
-It is not a pricing problem.
-It is a visibility problem.
-And it is costing principals far more than they realise: not just in direct spend, but in the margin they could be reinvesting into better people, smarter acquisitions, and the incentives that keep great staff from walking out the door.
+That's the $1.50 problem.
+It isn't a pricing problem.
+It's a visibility problem.
+And it's costing principals far more than they realise: not just in direct spend, but in margin that could be reinvested into better people, smarter acquisitions, and the incentives that keep great staff from walking out the door.

 What fragmentation actually costs

 The direct cost is the easiest to calculate.
-But the indirect cost is where the real damage compounds.
+The indirect cost is where the real damage compounds.

 Every additional app introduces a boundary.
-The inspection tool does not talk to the communication platform.
-The maintenance system does not share context with the compliance tracker.
-The property manager's day becomes a series of transitions between apps that were never built to work together.
+The inspection tool doesn't talk to the communication platform.
+The maintenance system doesn't share context with the compliance tracker.
+The Property Manager's day becomes a series of transitions between apps that were never built to work together.

-One principal I spoke to at a MECCA event in Paddington told me that her trust accountant went from spending a day and a half per week on trust accounting to less than an hour after consolidating.
-That is not a marginal gain.
-That is structural time returned to the business every single week.
+One principal reported that after consolidating, her trust accountant went from spending a day and a half per week on trust accounting to less than an hour.
+That's not a marginal gain.
+That's structural time returned to the business every week.

-Jodie Stainton examined her numbers and found that roughly 25% of her annual management losses, close to $700,000 per year, were preventable.
+Stainton ran her own numbers and found that roughly 25% of her annual management losses, close to $700,000 per year, were preventable.
 Not market losses.
 Not investors selling.
-Losses that occurred because information was fragmented, processes were inconsistent, and follow-up was manual across systems that did not share context.
+Losses that occurred because information was fragmented, processes were inconsistent, and follow-up was manual across systems that didn't share context.

 “"So consolidating all of that down has just been utterly amazing for us.
 All of that stuff that puts tension points between the property managers, all of that stuff, right?
 It just goes away."”

-That $700,000 was not hiding.
+That $700,000 wasn't hiding.
 It was in plain sight.
-But you cannot see it when you are looking at sixteen different screens.
+But it can't be seen across sixteen screens.

 The exercise every principal should do

-List every app, subscription, and tool your team uses to manage a property from onboarding to vacate.
-Include the ones someone adopted quietly because the core system could not do what they needed.
+List every app, subscription, and tool the team uses to manage a property from onboarding to vacate.
+Include the ones someone adopted quietly because the core system couldn't do what they needed.
 Include the gateway fees.
 Include the audit costs.
 Total the cost per property per month.

 Then sit with that number.
-I can almost guarantee it will be larger than you expected.
+It's almost always larger than expected.

-The principals who have done this exercise are universally surprised.
-The ones who then acted on it, who consolidated into a single system that does not require six bolt-ons to function, are recovering margin they did not know they had.
+The principals who've done this exercise are universally surprised.
+The ones who then act on it, consolidating into a single system that doesn't require six bolt-ons to function, recover margin they didn't know they had.

-But I would be dishonest if I ended there, because the financial case, as compelling as it is, turns out to be the smallest part of the story.
+The financial case is compelling, but it turns out to be the smallest part of the story.

 “"We don't really use the term end of month, we've deleted it from our vocabulary and we are better of for it.
 It's in the past now "”

-I asked a panellist at one of our events what piece of technology she celebrated turning off after consolidating.
-She did not pause:
+Asked what piece of technology she celebrated turning off after consolidating, one principal didn't pause:

 "Probably all of them."